pkp/ojs-user-guide/en/authoring.md

 Upload your submission files.
 Each file needs to be assigned a particular component, which helps organize the files for large projects.

 You'll upload each of your files one at a time, naming each one before moving onto the next file.
-If you have chapter-specific files, rather than one large manuscript, you can hold onto those files for now.
-You'll have an opportunity later to upload them and associate them with each chapter.

- You can go back at any time during the submission to add more files, and you'll have a separate opportunity to upload chapter-specific files if you have separate

 *When asked to name the file, it's recommended that you do not include your name.
 Otherwise, editors will have to strip this out before sharing it with reviewers.*